The Cars & Ecclesiastes

 Ta

-But back to Ecclesiastes and back to the main point: lately I’ve gotten into the habit of hearing music while reading, and this evening as I read Ecclesiastes, my 70s/80s playlist happened to be playing The Cars.
+But back to Ecclesiastes and back to the main point: lately I’ve gotten into the habit of hearing music while reading, and this evening as I read Ecclesiastes, my 70s/80s playlist queued up The Cars.

-Combining the Tanakh with classic rock can have its pitfalls.
-You don’t want to read about David and Bathsheba against Lynyrd Skynyrd’s “What’s Your Name”.
+Combining Tanakh with classic rock can have its pitfalls.
+You don’t want to read about David and Bathsheba while whistling the tune of Lynyrd Skynyrd’s “What’s Your Name?”
 Nor would Foreigner’s “Waiting For A Girl Like You” be a good fit for Hosea.
 But if you’ve ever watched the movie Kingsman and seen that awesome gunfight scene with Colin Firth set to “Freebird”, you’ll have a blast when you play that track while reading about Samson slaughtering a thousand men with a jawbone.
 There’s also no better song for Jacob fleeing for his life (twice) than “Renegade” by Styx.

-Yet it’s the similarities between the ancient Israelite scroll and the late-70s new wave band that’s holding my attention tonight.
+Yet it’s the similarities between Ecclesiastes’ theme and the musical themes that are common with The Cars that’s holding my attention tonight.
 It seems like both are singularly obsessed with the fleeting nature of life and the “vapor” of time.
-Ecclesiastes repeatedly emphasizes our transience, with Solomon bemoaning life “as a mist here today and gone tomorrow”, and similarly, many of the songs by The Cars also touch on our ephemeral nature: “Moving In Stereo”, “Good Times Roll”, and “Drive” all shroud cryptic messaging in tranquil or upbeat melodies, as if the juxtaposition is supposed to jar any listener paying attention.
+Ecclesiastes repeatedly emphasizes our transience (with Solomon bemoaning life “as a mist here today and gone tomorrow”), and similarly many of the songs by The Cars also touch on our ephemeral nature.
+“Moving In Stereo”, “Good Times Roll”, and “Drive” all shroud cryptic messaging in tranquil or upbeat melodies; with the juxtaposition being intended to jar any listener who’s paying attention.
 The grappling of Ecclesiastes and The Cars with the fleeting nature of youth and fun against the inevitability of aging and death, if anything gives us a hint that the sentiment is timeless of “Wishing we could know when the good ol’ days were before we left them.”